sm4rtw4v3t3ch/WAVE-IPTV/README.md

 ## Getting Started

-1. Install Wave IPTV on your device.
+1. Install Wave on your device.
 2. Import your playlist using the method that fits your provider:
    - M3U link
    - Xtream Codes